neondatabase/website/content/docs/guides/partner-billing.md

 * `written_data_bytes`
 * `data_transfer_bytes`

 These consumption metrics represent total cumulated usage across all branches and computes in a given project, accrued so far in a given monthly billing period.
-They are refreshed on a set day every month, on whichever date your new billing period starts.
+Metrics are refreshed on the first day of the following month.

-Neon updates these metrics every 15 minutes but could take up to 1 hour before reflected in your metrics.
+Neon updates these metrics every 15 minutes but could take up to 1 hour before reflected in your view.

 To find the current usage level for any of these metrics, see [retrieving details about a project](#retrieving-details-about-a-project).
 You can read more about these metrics and how they impact billing [here](/docs/billing).